artpolikarpov/fotorama/src/partials/documents/use/transition/index.html.md

 </div></div>

 ## Dissolve
-There is one more transition, `dissolve`.
-This variation of fade is perfect for demonstrating images with the identical fragments.
+There is&nbsp;one more transition, `dissolve`.
+This variation of&nbsp;fade is&nbsp;perfect for demonstrating images with the identical fragments.

 _Dissolve example (<a href="/<>/dissolve.html" target="_blank">new window</a>):_